Iโve been getting a very similar question/story lately. It goes something like this.

 Time Out

 With high intensity training, I think everyone forgets it should also be SHORT duration.
-If you have a mountain lion breathing down your neck, you’re going all out, max effort.
+If you have a mountain lion breathing down your neck, youโre going all out, max effort.
 There is no pacing.
-It’s go time.
-It’s you or the dog.
+Itโs go time.
+Itโs you or the dog.
 I often see people boasting of high intensity routines that last 30-45 minutes.
-That’s NOT high intensity.
-That’s long drawn out cardio.
-If you can keep a pace of movement for longer than 8-10 minutes, you’re not going hard enough to call it high intensity.
+Thatโs NOT high intensity.
+Thatโs long drawn out cardio.
+If you can keep a pace of movement for longer than 8-10 minutes, youโre not going hard enough to call it high intensity.

 My workout yesterday was 4 minutes and 58 seconds.
 Today, it was 7 minutes and 40 seconds.
-Yes, sometimes I have the 40 minute long session but that’s the minor exception, not the rule.
+Yes, sometimes I have the 40 minute long session but thatโs the minor exception, not the rule.
 Scaling your load and repetitions is encouraged.
 Or dive into weight lifting.
 Move heavy stuff to the point of failure.

 Timing

 Your normal daily awake cycle should start off energized and end being tired.
 This is the normal hormonal cycle of Cortisol.
-Cortisol should be high in the morning to give you energy to get you out of bed and ready for the day and decline through the day to make sure you can settle down when it’s dark and get to sleep.
+Cortisol should be high in the morning to give you energy to get you out of bed and ready for the day and decline through the day to make sure you can settle down when itโs dark and get to sleep.

 I see a lot of hangups with the timing of a high intensity workout.
-It’s rush, rush, rush all day with busyness and when you should be settling down to allow your body to recover, you hit the gym instead.
+Itโs rush, rush, rush all day with busyness and when you should be settling down to allow your body to recover, you hit the gym instead.
 The gym is filled with bright lights and pumped up music (a high alert environment).

-Because you’ve had a busy day, you may have even grabbed a coffee before your workout so you can reach max effort.
-You’re doing great at overriding your innate intelligence but eventually that innate intelligence will win out.
-Your nervous system wants to slow down, yet you’re doing everything possible to speed it back up.
+Because youโve had a busy day, you may have even grabbed a coffee before your workout so you can reach max effort.
+Youโre doing great at overriding your innate intelligence but eventually that innate intelligence will win out.
+Your nervous system wants to slow down, yet youโre doing everything possible to speed it back up.
 This just perpetuates the cycle of escaping lions.
 With enough time, rest will find you instead of you finding rest.
-Your body will intentionally slow you down since you’re not consciously doing it for yourself.
+Your body will intentionally slow you down since youโre not consciously doing it for yourself.

 Work with your nervous system, not against it.
 You should naturally have more energy in the morning.
-Ever wonder why most hunting creatures are nocturnal and humans aren’t?
+Ever wonder why most hunting creatures are nocturnal and humans arenโt?
 Humans would never survive if we had to hunt in the dark.

-[bctt tweet=”Humans would never survive if we had to hunt in the dark.” username=”DrKurtDC”]
+[bctt tweet=โHumans would never survive if we had to hunt in the dark.โ username=โDrKurtDCโ]

-If you really want a workout after work, do something more restorative like mobility or yoga that won’t send your heart rate racing and your adrenals on alert.
+If you really want a workout after work, do something more restorative like mobility or yoga that wonโt send your heart rate racing and your adrenals on alert.
 Getting up in the morning may mean you have to drastically change your evening schedule.
 My success in a morning routine is by keeping it boring in the evening.

 After I get home from the office, we eat dinner together at about 6:30 pm, play with the boys for a bit, get them ready for bed, and then totally veg out.
 I often lay on the floor doing some mobility and watch some brainless NetFlix with my wife.
-I’m a sucker for the shows with a high school setting like Friday Night Lights and One Tree Hill.
-If only NetFlix had Dawson’s Creek.
+Iโm a sucker for the shows with a high school setting like Friday Night Lights and One Tree Hill.
+If only NetFlix had Dawsonโs Creek.

 Cheater Cheater Booger Eater

 When people do high intensity exercises, this often speeds up the mechanics of the movement.
 We use speed to cheat.
-To be clear, there’s nothing wrong with going fast.
+To be clear, thereโs nothing wrong with going fast.
 But when going fast makes you cheat your full movement, this has the potential to trick your brain into thinking something is wrong.
 The more you can place your body in full ranges of motion, the more your brain equates that movement with benefit.

-If you’re running from that mountain lion (poor choice, you’re not that fast), who cares what your form looks like.
-You’re willing to sacrifice the next 30 years to stay alive the next 30 seconds.
-But when you’re willingly put yourself in repeated high intensity, poor movement scenarios, your body’s position will give signals to your brain that it’s potentially injured.
+If youโre running from that mountain lion (poor choice, youโre not that fast), who cares what your form looks like.
+Youโre willing to sacrifice the next 30 years to stay alive the next 30 seconds.
+But when youโre willingly put yourself in repeated high intensity, poor movement scenarios, your bodyโs position will give signals to your brain that itโs potentially injured.

 The more you limit that full range of motion, the more your body sends protection signals to your brain.
 But the more you are able to drop into a full squat or get your chest to the floor on a pushup, your brain recognizes it as beneficial.
 Smooth is fast.
 The better your quality of movement, the more relaxed the brain is, which helps you shift into recovery mode after the workout.
-For you CrossFitters, it’s ok to scale (this might be more of a reminder for me than you).
+For you CrossFitters, itโs ok to scale (this might be more of a reminder for me than you).

 For the No Intensity Crowd

-I’m sure there a few out there that do nothing and will read this and use it as a case against doing high intensity workouts.
-Please don’t.
+Iโm sure there a few out there that do nothing and will read this and use it as a case against doing high intensity workouts.
+Please donโt.
 In fact I would encourage you to try it.
-Even if you’re bound to a wheel chair, you can punch the air in front of you.
+Even if youโre bound to a wheel chair, you can punch the air in front of you.
 For those brand new to a high intensity, SHORT DURATION, movement routine, follow the timing, time, and booger eater tips to make it successful.
 I would also encourage you to try it in a 4 minute routine called a TABATA.

-It’s 4 minutes of alternating cycles of 20 seconds of intense work, followed by 10 seconds of rest.
+Itโs 4 minutes of alternating cycles of 20 seconds of intense work, followed by 10 seconds of rest.
 Punch a pillow, raise the roof, or stomp your feet.
 Just do it as fast and with full motion as possible in those 20 seconds of work, preferably in the morning.

 Complicating Factors

-If you’re already doing these above steps and having road blocks, then often times there are other circumstances that aren’t externally obvious and need further digging and investigation.
+If youโre already doing these above steps and having road blocks, then often times there are other circumstances that arenโt externally obvious and need further digging and investigation.
 I can help, you just have to come find me.

 1 Comment